 - Provide accessible information about roles, responsibilities, and rules.

 - Help community members to participate in decision-making that impacts their well-being before decisions are made, including with local enforcement agencies, planning departments, cities, and counties for information sharing about local-level decisions.

 - Promote wide participation in CalRecycle programs by providing clear information about reducing waste and increasing reuse, recycling, and composting in both English and Spanish.

 - Ensure Environmental Justice interests are prioritized in CalRecycle grant funding decisions and other economic opportunities.

 - Continue research that promotes healthier lives and communities.

-The CalEPA Environmental Complaint System allows Californians to easily report an environmental problem anywhere in the state, whether it affects the quality of our air or water, the handling of hazardous or solid waste, or the use of pesticides.
+The CalEPA Environmental Complaint System allows Californians to easily report an environmental problem anywhere in the state affecting the:

 CalEPA Environmental Justice Program